-Abortion move to test Theresa May's government
+UK government to give Northern Irish women abortion funding

 - Vote on Queen's Speech to take place Thursday

-- Abortion amendment could gather widespread support
+- Abortion amendment had gather widespread support

-London (CNN)Britain's under-fire Prime Minister Theresa May and her minority government will be put to the test Thursday, when lawmakers vote on abortion rights for women in Northern Ireland.
+London (CNN)Women traveling from Northern Ireland to England to have an abortion will have their procedures paid for, according to new plans announced by the British government Thursday, hours before lawmakers were due to vote on the issue as an amendment to the Queen's Speech.

-An amendment to the Queen's Speech aims to ensure that women in the region, which has some of the most restrictive abortion laws in the world, can receive abortions in other parts of Britain, paid for by the National Health Service.
+The move, announced by Chancellor Philip Hammond, will likely lead to the amendment, which sought to ensure that women in Northern Ireland seeking abortions in other parts of the UK would have them paid for by the National Health Service, being withdrawn by its proposer.

+Labour lawmaker Stella Creasy who proposed the amendment, had gathered widespread support throughout the House of Commons with members of different parties, including Prime Minister Theresa May's Conservatives, signing up to it.

+Speaking to the BBC Creasy said she is reviewing the proposal from the government before taking her amendment off the table.

-Northern Irish women who want an abortion currently have to travel to England, Wales or Scotland for treatment, and to pay for the procedure, despite paying UK taxes, which contribute to the NHS.
+Currently, women in Northern Ireland who want an abortion have to travel to England, Wales or Scotland for treatment, and to pay for the procedure, despite paying UK taxes, which contribute to the NHS.

-The vote looks set to be the first serious test of May's deal with Northern Ireland's Democratic Unionist Party (DUP).
+In a letter to colleagues, Minister for Women and Equalities Justine Greening outlined plans for funding to be made available as a direct response of the amendment.

-Proposed by Labour lawmaker Stella Creasy, and backed by members of other parties, the amendment demands that the government ensure "the provision of adequate funding and guidance so that all UK citizens including those from Northern Ireland may access medical services including abortion procedures in England if they so wish without charge."
+Creasy's proposal asked the government to ensure "the provision of adequate funding and guidance so that all UK citizens including those from Northern Ireland may access medical services including abortion procedures in England if they so wish without charge."

-While the amendment enjoys cross-party support, it could cause huge embarrassment for May, whose majority in the House of Commons was wiped out in the general election.

-Ian Paisley Jr., a lawmaker from Northern Ireland's Democratic Unionist Party, told the Commons he believed "this is not a matter for Belfast, this is a matter for NHS England."

 DUP deal

+A vote on the amendment would be the first serious test of May's deal with Northern Ireland's Democratic Unionist Party (DUP), which fiercely opposes abortion.

+Several other amendments to the Queen's Speech -- -- which sets out the legislative program -- go up for a vote on Thursday.
+On Wednesday, the government narrowly defeated an amendment to scrap the public pay cap, by just 14 votes.

-May is heavily dependent on the DUP -- a party well known for its anti-abortion stance -- which agreed to prop up her government after a deal reached this week.
+British Prime Minister Theresa May is heavily dependent on the DUP, which agreed to prop up her minority government after a deal reached this week.

 Under the agreement, the DUP's 10 lawmakers will support May's minority government over the Queen's Speech -- which sets out the legislative program -- as well as bills relating to national security and Brexit.